 The Google Discover example above nicely illustrates the concept.
-For now, Google Discover remains an app on Android devices, but soon, it will work on all Google Mobile browsers.
-In other words, Google Discover is expanding and that means its referral traffic will become more and more important to content marketers.
+For now, it remains an app on Android devices, but soon, it will work on all Google Mobile browsers.
+In other words, this is expanding and that means its referral traffic will become more and more important to content marketers.

 The app currently displays content cards.

-That’s because users of Google Discover don’t search, the content is instead recommended to them based on browser history, AI learning, and marked interests.
-So you don’t search on Google Discover, rather you discover content preselected for your taste.
+That’s because users of this platform don’t search, the content is instead recommended to them based on browser history, AI learning, and marked interests.
+So you don’t search on Discover, rather you discover content preselected for your taste.

 There are roughly 800 million people “discovering” search to date.

-Make no mistake about it, publishers need to get to know Google Discover.
+Make no mistake about it, publishers need to get to know Discover from Google.
 It’s here to stay.